Best & Worst Volkswagen Jetta Years

 Best & Worst Years for Volkswagen Jetta 4th Generation (1999-2005)

-The fourth-generation Jetta, also known as the Volkswagen Bora in some markets, marked a period of enhancement in design and innovation for the brand.
+The fourth-generation Jetta, also known as the Volkswagen Bora in some markets, marked a period of improvement in design and ingenuity for the brand.

 Best Years: 2001, 2003, 2005